TheMelodyOfCode/React--HTTP-Requests--Upgrade-2/README.md

 #### Upgrade
 > This is an upgrade to my series of React-HTTP-Requests projects
 > here we have a generic useAsync hook for handling any asynchronous logic for our app
-> useCallback for memoization returned in a function
+> useCallback for memoization
+> return memoized run function
 > safeDispatch in case our component has unmounted

 > **General functionality:**
 >> recieving a trading-Card when entering the name in the form field or clicking the button